NaturalSolutions/RenecoFonts/README.md

 Open *demo.html* to see a list of all the glyphs in your font along with their codes/ligatures.

+To use the generated font in desktop programs, you can install the TTF font.
+In order to copy the character associated with each icon, refer to the text box at the bottom right corner of each glyph in demo.html.
+The character inside this text box may be invisible; but it can still be copied.
+See this guide for more info: https://icomoon.io/#docs/local-fonts

 You won't need any of the files located under the *demo-files* directory when including the generated font in your own projects.